 - Pull together an ad hoc committee of donors to seek their input on what events and outreach would be most meaningful to them as you plan your stewardship.
 People love to provide advice and suggestions.
 These donors will feel valued by the mere act of you asking for their input.
 They may even be more likely to increase their donation as a result of feeling like they are part of your team by contributing to your strategy.

-As you celebrate your fundraising success in 2022, remember the importance of retaining your donors through thoughtful stewardship planning.
-This planning will help guarantee you can build upon this success in 2023 and beyond.
+As you celebrate your fundraising success in 2022, remember the importance of retaining your donors through thoughtful stewardship.
+These practices will help guarantee you can build upon this success in 2023 and beyond.

 About the Author